nufuturo-ufcg/clj-smells-catalog/README.md

 ## Unnecessary Macros

 * __Description:__ This code smell occurs when macros are used in situations where simpler, more conventional solutions—such as functions or existing language constructs—would suffice.
 While macros offer powerful metaprogramming capabilities, their overuse introduces unnecessary abstraction and complexity.
-This can obscure the code’s intent, make debugging more challenging and reducing maintainability.
+This can obscure the code’s intent, make debugging more challenging and reduce maintainability.

 * __Example:__
 ```clojure